 It means, in other words, a shift in the dominant culture’s moral compass.

 These changes are not impossible; they’re just hard.

 What is your part, what is my part, in changing our inheritance?
 In shifting our laws, our hearts, toward more life-giving ways?

 The job is a big one, and it needs all of us.
 There is something here for each of us to do.

-The story of the Rich Young Ruler is told in Matthew, Mark, and Luke, but only in Luke, where we find this story, is he called a ruler, and his age is not mentioned; see Luke 18:18–25.
+The story of the Rich Young Ruler is told in Matthew, Mark, and Luke, but only in Luke is he called a ruler, and his age is not mentioned; see Luke 18:18–25.

 Thomas Piketty is one contemporary economist who challenges the idea of inheritance, in his book Capital in the 21st Century (published in English by Harvard Univ.
 Press in 2014).

 For more on wealth inequality, Wikipedia’s “Wealth Inequality in the United States” will lead to more sources.
 For more on how inequality weakens the health of both poor and affluent people alike, see “Inequality and Health,” at Inequality.org.
 On how parental wealth predicts a child’s success, see a Georgetown study and a Pew study.

 When a society structures itself in layers of superior and inferior classes, whether according to race, income and wealth, gender, sexuality, or any other divisions, and especially when you inherit your standing in that society from your parents (so that it’s based on who you are, not what you do), that society is dealing in caste, not just class.
 This is part of the argument that Isabel Wilkerson makes in her powerful book Caste: The Origins of Our Discontents (New York: Random House, 2020).
 We don’t usually think of the US as having a caste system, but using this term gives us better language for talking about the tenacity of the American status system—a system based first of all on race but depending also on class and gender.